 Instructions

 - Prepare the Marinade: Combine the wine, vinegar, chopped onion, garlic, thyme sprigs, bay leaves, peppercorns, and cloves in a bowl or mixing cup.
 Place the meat in a zip-top bag and pour the marinade over, making sure some is on both sides of the meat.
 Zip the top and refrigerate for 2 - 3 days, turning occasionally.
+(Best to keep this in a container in the refrigerator in case of leakage).

 - Heat a large Dutch oven over medium-high heat; add the olive oil, then add the meat and brown well on both sides - about 10 to 12 minutes.
 Remove the meat to a plate.